roeegro/SwimFix/training/OpenPose Train Setup Guide.md

 In this section we will walk through the training process, assuming you followed the instructions above successfully.
 1) Download and compile our modified Caffe:
     -   OpenPose Caffe Training:  [github.com/CMU-Perceptual-Computing-Lab/openpose_caffe_train](https://github.com/CMU-Perceptual-Computing-Lab/openpose_caffe_train).
+    - Make sure the Makefile.config.example is set up correctly with all correct path (By default it assumes Python2.7 without Anaconda)
     -   Compile it by running:  `make all -j{num_cores} && make pycaffe -j{num_cores}`.
 2) Generate the Caffe ProtoTxt and shell file for training by running  `python d_setLayers.py`.
     -   Set  `sCaffeFolder`  to the path of  [OpenPose Caffe Train](https://github.com/CMU-Perceptual-Computing-Lab/openpose_caffe_train).